mwyrebski/foosball/README.md

   - `NotStarted` - when a `Game` is newly created and until first goal is shot
   - `InProgress` - after first shot and until `Game` is `Finished`
   - `Finished` - when any of teams win whole `Game`

+## Persistence

+Foosball web service uses Sqlite as a persistence mechanism.

+The connection string can be configured in the `appsettings.json` file.
+By default data will be stored in `Foosball.db`.